Medicare Part A Information

 Medicare Part A coverage includes hospitals, critical access hospitals, inpatient rehabilitation facilities, long-term care hospitals (not long-term care), inpatient care as part of a qualifying research study, and mental health care.

 - There is a Medicare Part A deductible for hospital days 1-60.
-The Medicare hospital annual deductible in 2016 is $1,288.
-There is no coinsurance for these days.
+The Medicare hospital annual deductible in 2024 is $1,632.
+There is no coinsurance for these days billed through Part A.

 *Inpatient psychiatric care in a freestanding psychiatric hospital limits you to 190 days in a lifetime.